Trafficking Risk in Sub-Saharan African Supply Chains

 APPAREL OVERVIEW

 The textile industry in the country has experienced a severe decline in the past five years, due to a revocation of Swaziland’s African Growth and Opportunity Act (AGOA) status.
-While AGOA was still in effect, the textile industry employed 16,000 workers.[56]
+Before AGOA was temporarily repealed, the textile industry employed 16,000 workers.[85]
+Apparel was Eswatini’s fourth largest export category in 2022.[86]
+Eswatini’s government seeks to invest in textiles in the hope that the industry will help the country recover fully from COVID-19.[87]

 DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN APPAREL PRODUCTION